 The abstinence-only model in schools combined with lack of parent-child conversation at home can put kids at a disadvantage and leave them “clueless and curious,” as Miletic puts it.

-That’s why Rolfe-Chin, now mom to two daughters ages 10 and 2, has broken the mold in her family and stopped the cycle of silence as a “sex-positive” parent.
+That’s why Rolfe-Chin, now mom to two daughters who were 10 and 2 at the time of interview, has broken the mold in her family and stopped the cycle of silence as a “sex-positive” parent.

 Talk early and often

 Talking about sex isn’t a one-time thing – and there’s no one-size-fits-all approach for families.
 But Miletic says you should talk early and often about it.

 “If you wait until your kid is 14 or 15 to talk about sex, you’ve waited too long,” she says.
 It starts with your toddler.

 “It’s really about teaching them about their bodies and the appropriate names for their body parts,” Clark says.
 Ditch the cute nicknames for penis and vagina and use correct terminology.